Last Updated on October 7, 2020 by Avia

 A Mayan symbol of ascension, clarity and awareness.
 Focus upon this symbol facilitates enlightenment.
 The sun was highly regarded by the Mayan civilization.
-It brought about high yielding crops, and the sun appeared during time of greatest productivity.
+It brought about high yielding crops, and the sun appeared during the time of greatest productivity.
 Internally, the sun brings about philosophical productivity.
 Bringing the sun into our meditations warms our consciousness, and allows our divinity to blossom.
-This symbol is known as Ahau and can also be interpreted to mean "teacher." -Makes sense as awareness is likened to light.
-In this case the light of knowledge (awareness) is shed by an illumined teacher, or mentor.
+This symbol is known as Ahau and can also be interpreted to mean “teacher.” -Makes sense as awareness is likened to light.
+In this case, the light of knowledge (awareness) is shed by an illumined teacher or mentor.
 See also my page on Sun Symbols here.

 I hope you enjoyed this article on Mayan symbols.
 For more thought provoking pages on the links at the end of this page.
 As always, thank you for reading.

 Not included on this page is the Mayan symbol for fire.
 This article offers you a whole list of symbols for fire from cultures around the world.
 Learn more about symbols for fire here.

 Native American symbols offer us a complete and reverent language of life, nature, and spirit.
 This language is almost unmatched in its depth and power.
 Native American symbols reflect a kind of unity with nature.
 Get more about Native American symbol meanings here.